 The Unity Fund was a 2020 initiative from Pride in London.
 The purpose of the fund was to build stronger communities by offering one-off grants to grassroots organisations that address the needs of the UK’s LGBTQIA+ community.
 Camden Kempo would like to say a heartfelt thank you to Pride In London!
 Owing to this generous support, we have been able to progress towards a return to in-person training post-COVID.

 The Stronger Communities Fund, supported by the Mayor of London

-Thanks to this funding, we’ve already hosted a blended Halloween party, a virtual martial arts competition – connecting martial artists around the the globe – and are continuing to train online three times a week.
-We are extremely grateful to the Mayor of London and Stronger Communities Fund for letting us realise all our Kempo dreams.
+Thanks to this funding, we’ve hosted a blended Halloween party, and a virtual martial arts competition – connecting martial artists around the globe – and are continuing to train online three times a week.
+We are extremely grateful to the Mayor of London and the Stronger Communities Fund for letting us realise all our Kempo dreams.